Early RUPERT NEVE consoles and their stories | PART TWO: 1962 – 1968 | ‘A Revolution Has Occurred’

 Strange to see that, at least when this Neve photo was taken, the new 2251 Compressors have no labelling on the controls at all.
 The ‘Routing Modules’ though, at the top of the channel strip have quite a lot.
 There are ‘FB’ and ‘Rev’ sends with pots, with a choice of ‘Rev 1’ or ‘Rev 2’.
 Also a small ‘PFL’ button.
 Routing via the interlocking switches can be to the 4 Groups or the ‘Mono’ and ‘L’ or ‘R’ stereo outs, plus a pan-pot at the bottom.

 The Wessex desk used the same Neve 1053 mic amps as the Philips Studio desk that we looked at earlier.
-Here’s some more photos:
+Here are some more photos:

 The Wessex Neve monitoring panel